 Physically-Based Rendering (PBR) textures allow you to represent realistic shading and lighting by using multiple types of texture images, or maps, on a single object.
 Combining multiple texture maps can more accurately simulate color, roughness, and reflectivity in any lighting environment and can enhance the visual elements of your assets and environment.

-This guide provides instructions on setting up your mesh objects to use PBR textures maps and describes common use-cases and best practices for Roblox's supported PBR texture maps.
-When creating your own surfaces, see Material References for common material values and image comparisons as well as clothing examples.
+This guide provides instructions on setting up your mesh objects to use PBR texture maps, and describes common use-cases and best practices for Roblox's supported PBR texture maps.
+When creating your own surfaces, see Material References for common material values, image comparisons and clothing examples.

 You can add PBR textures to any MeshPart by adding a SurfaceAppearance object which overwrites the original assigned texture.
 In general, you can't modify SurfaceAppearance properties by scripts during an experience because the engine requires some pre-processing to display these graphics.
 Similar to adding a basic texture, each texture image map must point to the appropriate uploaded image asset ID.

 Insert a SurfaceAppearance from the contextual menu.

 When you are ready to add texture maps to your SurfaceAppearance object, you can click each map property to browse and set the appropriate asset ID for each image:

 Studio currently supports 4 types of PBR texture maps: Color, Normal, Metalness, Roughness.
 Each of these maps correspond to an important aspect of the object's surface appearance.
 Texture maps only change visual appearance and don't affect the geometry of the MeshPart object.